Drewmacauley/W4-Pizza/README.md

-make a list of the Salami and button make a list of the Pineapple and button make a list of the Ham and button each button can have the same results in JS.
+make a list of the Salami and button make a list of the Pineapple and button make a list of the Ham and button make a list of the peppers and button each button can have the same results in JS.
 Don't need to individualize each button or code.

 -Size